Crypto & IAS 7: Why It Is Not Cash in the Cash-Flow Statement (2026)

 Crypto & IAS 7: Why It Is Not Cash in the Cash-Flow Statement

-- So crypto is not in the cash & cash-equivalents line; its flows are classified by the activity they relate to.
+- It therefore does not sit in the cash and cash-equivalents line; its flows are classified by the activity they relate to.

-- Investing = acquisition/disposal of crypto held as an investment; operating = crypto in principal revenue-producing activities — purpose drives it.
+- Investing covers the acquisition and disposal of crypto held as an investment; operating covers crypto in principal revenue-producing activities.
+Purpose drives the split.

-- Crypto-for-crypto / crypto-for-goods are generally non-cash transactions excluded from the cash-flow statement and disclosed separately if material.
+- Crypto-for-crypto and crypto-for-goods exchanges are generally non-cash transactions, excluded from the cash-flow statement and disclosed separately if material.

-- Consistent with crypto being generally an intangible, not cash — but per-flow classification is a fact-specific auditor judgement.
-Not accounting advice.
+- This is consistent with crypto being generally an intangible rather than cash, but the per-flow classification is a fact-specific auditor judgement.
+None of this is accounting advice.

 It fails the cash-equivalent test